What’s an invoice, and why should you create it online using an invoice generator?

 Pros

-The interface was nice and clean, easy to use, and followed the standard invoice format.
+The interface was clean and easy to use.
+It followed the standard invoice format.
 You may choose from four types: invoice, estimate, credit memo, and purchase order.

 You can customize your invoice by heading to Settings on the right side – set your desired currency and currency format, date format, logo position, etc.

-What’s nice is that you get to choose from six templates.
-And there’s a Preview mode, which is excellent to double-check before downloading your invoice.
+It’s nice that you can choose from six templates.
+There’s also a Preview mode, which is excellent for double-checking before downloading your invoice.

 I know I’m nitpicking at this point, but I wanted the option to copy and paste the Company and Client information because the form was somewhat limited.
-I couldn’t add the Company name and a representative’s, no website for reference, etc.
+I couldn’t add the company name and a representative’s, and there was no website for reference, etc.

 Considering that it’s mostly for contractors or self-employed individuals, it’s not a big deal.